-Subject to the provisions of this Regulation and system availability, all the entities shall be eligible to take power through Green Energy Open Access.
+Subject to the provisions of this Regulation and system availability, all the entities shall be eligible to take power through Green Energy Open Access for third-party sale or captive use from any Green energy generator.

-Provided further that such entities, having been declared insolvent or bankrupt or having outstanding dues against them for more than two months billing of the distribution/transmission licensee or having a case of unauthorized use of electricity/theft of electricity pending against them at the time of application, shall not be eligible for open access.
+Provided that such entities or generators, having been declared insolvent or bankrupt or having undisputed outstanding dues against them for more than two months billing of the distribution/transmission licensee or having a case of undisputed unauthorized use of electricity/theft of electricity pending against them at the time of application, shall not be eligible for open access.